 Gingersnap cookies, heart-shaped Christmas lights, and Glogg (hot mulled wine with Aquavit, raisins & almonds) fill the stalls along the Copenhagen’s Nyhavn Canal.
 Pine trees, trinkets, bratwurst, fried potatoes, chocolate, hot candied almonds and dazzling Christmas ornaments will pull you in – powerful winter magnets.Tourists, couples and local families with bundled children mill around Nyhavn (New Harbor) -always picturesque with its colorful townhouses – and also around Copenhagen’s main Christmas Market in the city center.
 Smaller markets dot the residential neighborhoods.

 Cookie samples lure shoppers and gingersnaps (known as Pepparkakor) – are classics.
 Another favorite is cinnamon sugar cookies – crispy and often heart-shaped.
 They have perfect mates (coffee! cappuccino! hot chocolate!) in the bakeries and coffee shops of the city.
 Christmas markets dot European towns and capitals from Scandinavia to the Italian Alps.
 My visit to Copenhagen was in the first week of December and the holiday spirit was in full blossom.
 Maybe next year a Christmas Market Tour down the Rhine or the Danube?
-With a moment of silence in my heart for the people of the Berlin Christmas Market massacre, I continue to scheme & dream visions of sugar plums.
-The cookies have spoken.
+With a moment of silence in my heart for the people of the Berlin Christmas Market massacre, I continue to scheme & dream visions of sugar plums and cookies galore.

 1.)
 Recipes: Pepparkakor (Scandinavian Gingersnaps)